नमस्कार | Hallo | Bonjour | Mabuhay | 你好

 Ph.D.
 Chemistry: School of Chemical Sciences, Indian Institute of Technology (IIT) Mandi, Kamand, Mandi, Himachal Pradesh - 175005, India

 (Ph.D.
-Thesis: Tuning Fluorescence Blinking in Quantum Dots for Room Temperature Single Photon Emission and Super Resolution Microscopy, from the lab of Prof. Chayan Kanti Nandi: Website)
+Thesis [Outstanding]: Tuning Fluorescence Blinking in Quantum Dots for Room Temperature Single Photon Emission and Super Resolution Microscopy, from the lab of Prof. Chayan Kanti Nandi: Website)

 M.Sc.
 Chemistry: School of Basic Sciences, Indian Institute of Technology (IIT) Mandi, Kamand, Mandi, Himachal Pradesh - 175005, India